January 1992 (1st revision)

 B. The authorized employee shall identify the type and magnitude of the energy that the machine or equipment utilizes, understand the hazards of each energy source and shall know the methods to control the energy.

-C. When the electrical disconnect is attached (or adjacent) to the equipment, the motor stop button shall be depressed and the disconnect handle placed in the "OFF" position.
+C. When the electrical disconnect is attached/adjacent to the equipment, the motor stop button shall be depressed and the disconnect handle placed in the "OFF" position.
 The disconnect handle should be operated while standing to one side of the disconnect rather than in front of the switch.
 This is a safety precaution in case the parts in the switch explode.
 The authorized employee should attach his/her lock to the handle of the disconnect and remove the key.

 D. If a switch or disconnect cannot be locked out for any reason, an electrician must remove the fuses before any work is started.